 When asked how she steered iSeek to overcome the challenges of 2020, Kimberley shared how supporting customer and employee workforce connectivity was paramount.
 To do this, she was simultaneously boosting IT capabilities whilst articulating the realistic capabilities of IT to internal and external customers.

-She discussed with ADAPT’s Senior Analyst, Peter Hind, how she is seeing a sharp increase in co-location and hybrid cloud adoption and is helping organisations to overcome legacy infrastructure in their move to the cloud.
+At ADAPT’s Connected Cloud and DC Edge event, she discussed with ADAPT’s Senior Analyst, Peter Hind, how she is seeing a sharp increase in co-location and hybrid cloud adoption and is helping organisations to overcome legacy infrastructure in their move to the cloud.